WELCOME TO TORONTO NEIGHBOURHOOD CENTRES

 TNC is stewarded by Co-Executive Directors Sree Nallamothu and Rob Howarth, who connect with and mobilize the efforts of hundreds of staff from across our member agencies, engaging in ongoing peer support, learning and innovation, and carrying our shared community-building, advocacy, social policy and government relations activities.
 Check out Focus Areas for details on this work.

-TNC BOARD OF DIRECTORS 2022-23
+TNC BOARD OF DIRECTORS 2025-26

-Natasha Francis - VICE PRESIDENT
+Natasha Francis - PRESIDENT

 Natasha Francis is the Executive Director (Acting) of Waterfront Neighbourhood Centre.
 She has spent the last 19 years with WNC in supporting the Waterfront community.
 Over her time with WNC she has contributed to the success of many WNC programs.
 Including managing WNC’s Youth and Adult Programs in which she lead the way in building a thriving youth program that promotes leadership, resiliency and confidence in young people.
 She is dedicated to advancing the work in community development to enhance the lives of others.
 In her spare time, Natasha likes to enjoy a fun filled games night with her family.